Growth investing and growth investors are dirty words to many value investors.

 How to measure revenue growth

 One caveat with revenue is that some companies don’t have revenue numbers.
-Depending on where you get your data you may not see revenue for banks, insurance companies and various other types of businesses.
-In these cases you’ll just have to look through the annual reports to work out what the equivalent of revenue is.
-For example, with insurance companies I use net written premium.
+Depending on where you get your data, you may not see revenue for banks, insurance companies and various other types of businesses.
+In these cases, you’ll just have to look through the annual reports to work out what the equivalent of revenue is.
+For example, with insurance companies, I use net written premiums.

 How to measure earnings growth

 For earnings, I prefer to look at adjusted earnings.
 The reason for this is that I’m looking to measure growth over time, so I need a reasonably smooth and less volatile number to measure, and adjusted earnings tend to be less volatile than basic earnings.